TheRNB/Classmate/README.md

 ```

 ### Execution: ###
-You can setup your desired setting in classboom/settings.py.
+You can choose your desired settings in classboom/settings.py.
 Once done, you can run the server by:
 ```
 ./manage.py migrate
 python3 manage.py runserver